Abalakovo, Sayansky District, Krasnoyarsk Krai

 Abalakovo (Абала́ково, Kamassian: Abalakovo) is a rural locality (a village) in Malinovskoye Rural Settlement of Sayansky District, Krasnoyarsk Krai, Russia.
 The population was 51 as of 2010.
-There are 4 streets. in 1964 Abalakovo was inhabited mainly by Russians and Ukrainians and by some Tatars and Kamasins.
+There are 4 streets.
+In 1964 Abalakovo was inhabited mainly by Russians and Ukrainians and by some Tatars and Kamasins.
 The last Kamassian native speaker (Klavdya Plotnikova) also lived in Abalakovo.
+In October 2023, in her honour an information stand was installed in Abalakovo by a group of enthusiasts at the initiative of the chairman of the Malinovskoye Rural Settlement.

 Geography

 Abalakovo is located 30 km south of Aginskoye (the district's administrative centre) by road.
 Voznesenka is the nearest rural locality.